[an error occurred while processing this directive]

 John Beatty

-from California, where I obtained a degree in computer science from the University
+from California in 1978, where I obtained a degree in computer science from the University

 of California at Berkeley.
 While in graduate school I was employed by the Lawrence